swagufied/cnv_library/readme.md

 # CNV Library
 This project started as an attempt to construct a simple library for CNV (copy number variable) analysis specific to the needs of a project analysizing data output from XHMM, ExomeCopy, and ExomeDepth.
 The focus was on making this library able to accomodate the different conventions of notating CNV data as well as providing a single-step method to match CNV intervals, something not accomplished by existing libraries without multiple steps.
-An example of its use can be found in "exomeDepth_analysis.py".
+Functions that have not been tested have not been included (e.g. genotype matching, threshold filtering, and piping results to other analytical tools).

 ## Requirements:
 * Python3